Citytracking/dotspotting/README.FLAMEWORK.md

 The only "rules" here are:

-1. Making sure you load "include/init.php"
+1. Making sure you load `include/init.php`
-2. The part where init.php handles authentication checking and assigns logged in users to the global 'cfg' variable (it also creates and assigns a global $smarty object)
+2. The part where `init.php` handles authentication checking and assigns logged in users to the global `$cfg` variable (it also creates and assigns a global `$smarty` object)
 3. The naming conventions for shared libraries, specifically: `lib_SOMETHING.php` which is imported as `loadlib("SOMETHING")`.

 Page template names and all that other stuff is, ultimately, your business.